Xyclade/MachineLearning/Readme.md

 A *feature* is a property on which a [model](#model) is trained.
 Say for example that you classify emails as spam/ham based on the frequency of the word 'Buy' and 'Money'.
 Then these words are features, or part of a feature if you would combine it with more words.
 If you would use machine learning to predict whether one is a friend of you, the amount of 'common' friends could be a feature.
 Note that in the field, sometimes features are also referred to as *attributes*.

 ###Model
 When one talks about machine learning, often the term *model* is mentioned.
 The model is the result of any machine learning method and the algorithm used within this method.
 This model can be used to make predictions in [supervised](#supervised-learning), or to retrieve clusterings in [unsupervised learning](#unsupervised-learning).
 Chances are high that you will encounter the terms **online** and **offline** training of a model in the field.
-The idea behind online training is that you add training data to an already existing model, where as with offline training you generate a new model from scratch.
+The idea behind online training is that you add training data to an already existing model, whereas with offline training you generate a new model from scratch.
 For performance reasons, online training would be the most preferable method.
 However for some algorithms this is not possible.

 ###Learning methods
 In the field of machine learning there are two leading ways of learning, namely [Supervised learning](#supervised-learning) and [Unsupervised learning](#unsupervised-learning).
 A brief introduction is necessary when you want to use Machine learning in your applications, as picking the right machine learning approach and algorithm is an important but sometimes also a little tedious process.

-####Supervised Learning
+####Supervised learning
 In the field of machine learning there is [supervised](http://en.wikipedia.org/wiki/Supervised_learning) and [unsupervised](#unsupervised-learning).
 In supervised learning you define explicitly what features you want to use, and what output you expect.
 An example is predicting gender based on height and weight, which is known as a [Classification](#classification) problem.
 Additionally you can also predict absolute values with [Regression](#regression).
 An example of regression with the same data would be predicting ones length based on gender and weight.
-Some supervised algorithms can only be used for either classification or regression, such as K-NN.
+Some supervised algorithms can only be used for either classification or regression, such as [K-NN](#labeling-isps-based-on-their-downupload-speed-knn-using-smile-in-scala).
 However there also exists algorithms such as [Support Vector Machines](#using-support-vector-machines) which can be used for both purposes.

 #####Classification
 The problem of classification within the domain of Supervised learning is relatively simple.
 Given a set of labels, and some data that already received the correct labels, we want to be able to *predict* labels for new data that we did not label yet.
 However, before thinking of your data as a classification problem, you should look at what the data looks like.
 If there is a clear structure in the data such that you can easily draw a regression line it might be better to use a [regression](#regression) algorithm instead.
 Given the data does not fit to a regression line, or when performance becomes an issue, classification is a good alternative.

-An example of a classification problem would be to classify emails as Ham or Spam based on their content.
-Given a training set in which emails are labeled Ham/Spam, a classification algorithm can be used to train a [Model](#model).
-This model can then be used to predict for future emails whether they are Ham or Spam.
+An example of a classification problem would be to classify emails as ham or spam based on their content.
+Given a training set in which emails are labeled ham or spam, a classification algorithm can be used to train a [Model](#model).
+This model can then be used to predict for future emails whether they are ham or spam.
 A typical example of a classification algorithm is the [K-NN algorithm](#labeling-isps-based-on-their-downupload-speed-knn-using-smile-in-scala).
-Another commonly used example of a classification problem is [Classifying Email as Spam or Ham](#classifying-email-as-spam-or-ham-naive-bayes) which is also one of the examples written on this blog.
+Another commonly used example of a classification problem is [Classifying email as spam or ham](#classifying-email-as-spam-or-ham-naive-bayes) which is also one of the examples written on this blog.

 #####Regression
 Regression is a lot stronger in comparison to [classification](#classification).
 This is because in regression you are predicting actual values, rather than labels.
-Let us clarify this with a short example: given a table of weights, heights, and genders, you can use [KNN](#labeling-isps-based-on-their-DownUpload-speed-knn-using-smile-in-scala)) to predict ones gender when given a weight and height.
-With this same dataset using regression, you could instead predict ones weight or height, given the gender the respective other missing parameter.
+Let us clarify this with a short example: given a table of weights, heights, and genders, you can use [K-NN](#labeling-isps-based-on-their-DownUpload-speed-knn-using-smile-in-scala) to predict ones gender when given a weight and height.
+With this same dataset using regression, you could instead predict ones weight or height, given the gender and the respective other missing parameter.

 With this extra power, comes great responsibility, thus in the working field of regression one should be very careful when generating the model.
-Common pitfalls are [overfitting](#overfitting), [under fitting](#under-fitting) and not taking into account how the model handles [extrapolation](http://en.wikipedia.org/wiki/Extrapolation) and [interpolation](http://en.wikipedia.org/wiki/Interpolation).
+[Common pitfalls](#common-pitfalls) are [overfitting](#overfitting), [underfitting](#underfitting) and not taking into account how the model handles [extrapolation](http://en.wikipedia.org/wiki/Extrapolation) and [interpolation](http://en.wikipedia.org/wiki/Interpolation).

-####Unsupervised Learning
+####Unsupervised learning
 In contrast to [supervised](#supervised-learning), with [unsupervised](http://en.wikipedia.org/wiki/Unsupervised_learning) learning you do not exactly know the output on beforehand.
 The idea when applying unsupervised learning is to find hidden underlying structure in a dataset.
 An example would be [PCA](#principal-components-analysis-pca) with which you can reduce the amount of features by combining features.
 This combining is done based on the possibly hidden correlation between these features.
 Another example of unsupervised learning is [K-means clustering](#http://en.wikipedia.org/wiki/K-means_clustering).
 The idea behind K-means clustering is to find groups within a dataset, such that these groups can later on be used for purposes such as [supervised learning](#supervised-learning).

 #####Principal Components Analysis (PCA)
-Principal Components Analysis is a technique used in statistics to convert a set of correlated columns into a smaller set of uncorrelated columns, reducing the amount features of a problem.
+Principal Components Analysis is a technique used in statistics to convert a set of correlated columns into a smaller set of uncorrelated columns, reducing the amount of features of a problem.
 This smaller set of columns are called the principal components.
 This technique is mostly used in exploratory data analysis as it reveals internal structure in the data that can not be found with eye-balling the data.

-A big weakness of PCA however are outliers in the data. these heavily influence its result, thus looking at the data on beforehand, eliminating large outliers can greatly improve its performance.
+A big weakness of PCA however are outliers in the data.
+These heavily influence its result, thus looking at the data on beforehand, eliminating large outliers can greatly improve its performance.

 To give a clear idea of what PCA does, we show the plots of a dataset of points with 2 dimensions in comparison to the same dataset plotted after PCA is applied.

 <img src="./Images/PCA_Explanatory_Data.png" width="350px"/>
 <img src="./Images/PCA_Reduced_Dimension.png" width="330px" />

 On the left plot the original data is shown, where each color represents a different class.
 It is clear that from the 2 dimensions (X and Y) you could reduce to 1 dimension and still classify properly.
-This is where PCA comes in place. with PCA a new value is calculated for each datapoint, based on its original dimensions.
+This is where PCA comes in place.
+With PCA a new value is calculated for each datapoint, based on its original dimensions.

 In the plot on the right you see the result of applying PCA to this data.
 Note that there is a y value on 0.0, but this is purely to be able to plot the data and show it to you, as only the X values are returned by the PCA algorithm.
 Also note that the values for X in the right plot do not correspond to the values in the left plot, this shows that PCA not 'just drops' a dimension.

 ###Validation techniques
 In this section we will explain some of the techniques available for model validation, and will explain some terms that are commonly used in the Machine Learning field.

-####Cross Validation
+####Cross validation
 The technique of cross validation is one of the most common techniques in the field of machine learning.
 Its essence is to *ignore* part of your dataset while training your [model](#model), and then using the model to predict this *ignored data*.
 Comparing the predictions to the actual value then gives an indication of the performance of your model, and the quality of your training data.

 The most important part of this cross validation is the splitting of data.
 You should always use the complete dataset when performing this technique.
 In other words you should not randomly select X datapoints for training and then randomly select X datapoints for testing, because then some datapoints can be in both sets while others might not be used at all.

-#####(2 fold) Cross Validation
+#####(2 fold) Cross validation
 In 2-fold cross validation you perform a split of the data into test and training for each fold (so 2 times) and train a model using the training dataset, followed by verification with the testing set.
 Doing so allows you to compute the error in the predictions for the test data 2 times.
 These error values then should not differ significantly.
 If they do, either something is wrong with your data or with the features you selected for model prediction.
 Either way you should look into the data more and find out what is happening for your specific case, as training a model based on the data might result in a [overfitted](#overfitting) model for erroneous data.

 ####Regularization
 The basic idea of regularization is preventing [overfitting](#overfitting) your [model](#model) by simplifying it.
-Suppose your data is a polynomial function of degree 3, but your data has noise and this would cause the model to be of a higher degree.
-Then the model would perform poorly on new data, where as it seems to be a good model at first.
+Suppose your data is a 3rd degree polynomial function, but your data has noise and this would cause the model to be of a higher degree.
+Then the model would perform poorly on new data, whereas it seems to be a good model at first.
 Regularization helps preventing this, by simplifying the model with a certain value *lambda*.
 However to find the right lambda for a model is hard when you have no idea as to when the model is overfitted or not.
 This is why [cross validation](#cross-validation) is often used to find the best lambda fitting your model.

 ##### Precision
 In the field of computer science we use the term precision to define the amount of items selected which are actually relevant.